bqq100/apcupsd-snmp/README.md

 ## What's been changed from the original implementation

-* A general tidy-up and re-factoring of the code to remove use of newer perl features which should make it less dependent on the version of yor system's perl.
+* A general tidy-up and re-factoring of the code to remove use of newer perl features which should make it less dependent on the version of your system's perl.

 * Implementation of the apcupsd NIS protocol in perl so that the script doesn't need to shell out to /sbin/spcaccess